seduerr91/dez-2023/week_3_seb.md

 - Container Registry
 - Big Table

+### Question 7: It is best practice in Big Query to always cluster your data:

+- True
+- `False`

 ### This weeks help

 These won't work.
 You need to make sure you use Int64: